top of page

 For those with some experience in van conversions or basic carpentry and metalwork, a DIY window installation can be a rewarding and cost-effective choice.
 It allows for full control over the project and can save you hundreds in labor costs.

-However, there are key considerations to keep in mind;
+However, there are key considerations to keep in mind:

 Advantages:

-• Cost Savings: DIY installation can save you between £200-£500 in labor costs, depending on the complexity of the job.
+• Cost Savings: DIY installation can save you £200-£500 in labor costs, depending on the complexity of the job.

 • Flexible Timing: You can install the window at your own pace, rather than scheduling around a professional.